substrate-system/blur-image/README.md

 Import this module, then use the tag in your HTML.

 ### bundler
-Just import the module, and it will patch the global `customElements` object.
-Also, link to the styles.
+Just import the module; it will call the global `customElements.define` function.
+Also, import the styles.

 ```js
 import '@bicycle-codes/image-element'